How To Towel Dry Your Hair With Less Damage

 • Then I pull my head through the opening of the t-shirt so that it’s completely covering my head and wrap the rest of the t-shirt around my head in a turban-like style

-Would you use a t-shirt to dry your hair?
+Would you use a T-shirt or a microfiber towel to dry your hair?

 2 comments